pyranges/pyranges/README.md

-Since these are not needed for 99.9% percent of the pyranges functionality, they are kept separate to prevent the possibility of the pyranges-install failing due to dependencies that fail installation.
+Since these are not needed for 99.9% percent of the pyranges functionality, they are kept separate to prevent the possibility of the pyranges-install failing due to dependencies that fail installation or conflicting dependencies.

 ## Paper/Cite